fastoch/TWN_DevOps_Bootcamp/README.md

 - `ls` = list the contents of the current directory
 - `ls <dirname>` = list the contents of the specified directory
   - typically used with options such as `ls -alSh` (hidden files, long format, sorted by size, human-readable)
+- `ls -R <dirname>` shows the contents of the specified directory and of all its subdirectories
 - `cd <path_to_directory>` = change working directory
   - `cd` brings you back to your home folder
   - `cd ..` brings you to the parent folder (one level up)